 Chapter 3 also stars Halle Berry as Sofia, with Laurence Fishburne back as the pigeon-loving Bowery King – it’s helmed by Chad Stahelski, who directed Chapter 2 and co-directed the first film with David Leitch.
 It’s out in the US and UK on 17 May 2019.

+My 4.5 star review is here.
 Watch the latest trailer for John Wick: Parabellum now:

 13 – Toy Story 4